COVID-19 & CHange, INc.

 A Better Question:

-However, we’ve also discovered that the question of whether or not in-person and online therapy are the same isn’t really the question — what’s important is this related follow-up: Is Online Counseling Effective?
+Whether or not in-person and online therapy are the same isn’t really the best way to frame this discussion.
+Instead, we suggest that you ask instead this related follow-up: Is Online Counseling Effective?

 If you want to read more about Online Counseling in-general, click here!